nightwatchjs/nightwatch-docs/guide/extending-nightwatch/adding-custom-assertions.md

      // Example: this.api.getText(definition, callback);
      <br>
      setTimeout(function() {
-       // The object containing a "value" property will be passed to the .value() method to determine the value w
+       // The object containing a "value" property will be passed to the .getValue() method to determine the value w
        // which is to be evaluated (by the .evaluate() method) callback({
          value: ''